C-Otto/rebalance-lnd/README.md

 You need to have admin rights to control this node.
 By default, this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
-If this does not help, it also tries to find the file in `~/umbrel/lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
+If this does not help, it also tries to find the file in `~/umbrel/lnd/data/chain/bitcoin/mainnet/admin.macaroon` (or `~/umbrel/app-data/lightning/data/lnd/data/chain/bitcoin/mainnet/admin.macaroon`).
 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 #### rebalance-lnd itself